betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFL2023Datathon.md

 Register [here](https://forms.gle/WnABDhEz9gHeBRbS6) to receive your submission form and AFL dataset.
 Additional data can be sourced by utilising the [fitzRoy R package](https://github.com/jimmyday12/fitzRoy)

+Pre-Register [here](https://forms.gle/2oqgSPYpvcXRRprG6) for our 2023 AFL Brownlow Datathon!
+This competition will commence in the week beginning August 28th.

 ## The Competition

 Do you think you have what it takes to predict the scores in AFL matches?